Microsoft Docs contributor guide overview

 Some docs pages allow you to edit content directly in the browser.
 If so, you'll see an Edit button like the one shown below.
 Clicking the Edit (or equivalently localized) button takes you to the source file on GitHub.
 If the Edit button is missing, that means the documentation page is not available to be changed.

-Make your changes in the web editor.
+Make changes in the web editor.
 Click the Preview changes tab to check the formatting of your change.

 Once you have made your changes, scroll to the bottom of the page.
 Enter a title and description for your changes and click Propose file change as shown in the following figure: